 The essential vitamin serums & antioxidants

-Now’s the time to start targeting your skin with active ingredients – it’s as easy as A, B, C. From your twenties, invest in active lightweight serums that deliver a concentration of vitamins to your skin that specifically target ageing skin conditions such as dehydration, lines and wrinkles, redness, pigmentation, congestion and blemishes.
+Now’s the time to start targeting your skin with active ingredients – it’s as easy as A, B, C. From your twenties, invest in active lightweight serums that deliver a concentration of vitamins to your skin that specifically target aging skin conditions such as dehydration, lines and wrinkles, redness, pigmentation, congestion and blemishes.

-The three key anti-ageing serums are:
+The three key anti-aging serums are:

-Vitamin A (stabilised retinol or HPR)
+Vitamin A (stabilized retinol or HPR)

 Vitamin A is considered an essential for all skin types.
-As the skin cell regulator, it normalises the turnover of our skin cells – reducing inflammation and cell overproduction.
+As the skin cell regulator, it normalizes the turnover of our skin cells – reducing inflammation and cell overproduction.
 Vitamin A also preserves healthy collagen and stimulates fibroblasts, the cells that make collagen in the deeper skin layers (dermis), resulting in the reduction of fine lines and wrinkles.